+- ii.
+Spillage responsibilities

+- j) Housekeeping

+- i.
+Procedure

+- ii.
+Plan etc.

+- k) Personal protective equipment

+- i.
+Registers

+- ii.
+Records

+- iii.
+Training

+- iv.
+Signs

-- SHE Performance - i.
-Incidents, Stats & Analysis - 9.3 This file will be kept on site and will be available at all times to TNPA and Department Of Labour - 9.4 At completion of contract, the Health and Safety file will be included in the consolidated file and it will be handed over to the TNPA representative (Project leader/SHE Department).
+- I) SHE Performance

+- i.
+Incidents, Stats & Analysis

+- 7.3 This file will be kept on site and will be available at all times to TNPA and Department Of Labour

+- 7.4 At completion of contract, the Health and Safety file will be included in the consolidated file and it will be handed over to the TNPA representative (Project leader/SHE Department).

-8. SHE Inspections
+8 SHE Inspections